Bino26/printf/README.md

- welcome to our first group project, we're replicating the printf() fucntion from the C Standard Library.
+ welcome to our first group project with BANGAH AND ADJOUA, we're replicating the printf() fucntion from the C Standard Library.